This page was updated 7/9/21.

 - You continue to abide by both the Conditions of Application and the conditions mentioned in the next to last paragraph of your letter of admission.

 - President Price announced on April 9 that Duke intends to require all students – undergraduate, graduate and professional – to be vaccinated in order to attend classes and other campus activities this Fall.
 Underlying this plan are several factors which we will closely follow, including the anticipated FDA approval of vaccines, WHO recognition of vaccines related to international students, ongoing availability of vaccines, and continuing (and new) travel restrictions.
 We will expect all of our students to provide proof of vaccination or to obtain a medical or religious exemption.
-In addition to protecting the community through vaccination, we expect to continue masking and some level of surveillance testing.
-For more information about vaccination, please read updates on the Health Guidance page.
+For more information about vaccination and fall COVID policies, please read updates on the Health Guidance page.

 - What are the vaccine requirements for Fall 2021?